-The DiSC profile is one of the most sophisticated and established ways of analyzing your own personality to positively influence your teamwork capability, work productivity and communication.
+The DiSC profile is one of the most sophisticated and established ways of analyzing your personality to influence your teamwork capability, work productivity and communicate positively.

-DiSC is made up of four major personality traits:
+DiSC is made up of four dominant personality traits:

-Personality traits that are linked with dominance like the level of confidence and leadership will be exposed if you really do possess them. individuals with such a personality should always take the subordinating role rather than submerging into the corresponding role to avoid conflict within themselves.
+Personality traits that are linked with dominance like the level of confidence and leadership will be exposed if you indeed do possess them.
+Individuals with such a person should always take the subordinating role rather than submerging into the similar position to avoid conflict within themselves.

 You will also discover if you have it within you to convince others for what you see fit.
-This is a major trait and it often complements the quality of dominance in an individual.
+It is a significant trait, and it often complements the quality of dominance in an individual.

 While being confident and influential will help you out in more ways than one when you are setting up your career, it doesn’t hurt if you possess steadiness of character instead.
 Individuals who have this trait can be relied upon to get the work done and therefore hold a lot of value.